-1.1.1 GENERAL DESCRIPTION OF SERVICES
+2.1.1 GENERAL DESCRIPTION OF SERVICES

-Lincoln Fire Rescue is a composite fire department that relies on four full time staff and paid on-call volunteer firefighters from the community.
+Lincoln Fire Rescue is a composite fire department that relies on a small complement of full-time staff and paid on-call volunteer firefighters from the community.
 The administration of the Fire Service is completed from Fire Station #1 and the service is covered from 4 locations throughout the Town.
 The services provided by Lincoln Fire Rescue are: